-In the literature there are often several different approaches used to model water quality, specifically fecal contamination.
-Mostly, traditional multivariate linear regression models are used.
+Instead write 1-2 sentences on critical problems with fecal contamination and how important it is to be able to predict them.
 We used boosted regression trees to predict E. coli levels in the Shepherd Creek watershed in Hamilton County, Ohio.
 This dataset provided a unique opportunity to explore the complex relationships between E. coli., meteorological variables, watershed characteristics, and many in-stream chemical constituents.
 Boosted regression trees proved to be an excellent way to explore and model these complexities given that there is no underlying assumption about the data, the model can easily incorporate interactions, and that they provide a good balance between model flexibility and interpretability.
+One sentence about your findings.

-1.0 Introduction
+1.0 Introduction (you need more references in this section)

 The Clean Water Act (CWA) requires states to identify impaired bodies of water and to establish implementation plans to meet Total Maximum Daily Loads (TMDLs) for specified pollutants.
 Specifying appropriate Best Management Practices (BMPs) in these plans requires discrimination of applicable source areas, and while easily done for point sources such as stormwater outfalls, characterization of non-point sources remains challenging.
-Also, acute spikes of in-stream contaminant concentration commonly occur present a challenge cost-effective detect or predict.
-Frequently microbial source tracking (MST) is used to characterize contaminant source areas and monitor in-stream contaminant loads, largely because fecal contamination is one of the leading non-point sources for water quality impairment [1].
-Escherichia coli is often used as the indicator organism because it is associated with fecal material from humans and other warm-blooded animals, but conducting monitoring programs adequate to differentiate non-point source contributions or to reliably detect acute concentration spikes are costly, and often cannot provide adequate lead-time to to enact effective pre-exposure mitigations.
-Therefore, it is necessary[l1] to use mathematical models in order to predict occurrence of such contamination events, and to minimize the amount of sampling required.
+Fecal contamination is one of the leading non-point sources for water quality impairment [1].
+Escherichia coli is often used as the indicator organism because it is associated with fecal material from humans and other warm-blooded animals.
+Conducting monitoring programs adequate to differentiate non-point source contributions, or to reliably detect acute concentration spikes are costly, and often cannot provide adequate lead-time to authorities to enact effective pre-exposure mitigations.
+Therefore, it is valuable to use mathematical models in order to predict occurrences of such contamination events, and to minimize the amount of sampling required.

-Several methods of modeling the in-stream occurrence, fate, and transport of fecal bacteria appear in the literature, often best differentiated by the scales at which they are conceptualized versus applied.
-In-stream bacterial concentrations are governed by the microscopic processes of bacteria , fate and transport, but policy makers must concern themselves with the and watershed scales at which Integrated Water Resource Plans (IWRP) and BMPs are implemented.
-Models based on equations governing microscopic processes are challenging to upscale to a policy-practicable scale, because effects that can be effectively ignored or held constant at a microscopic scale or short time interval can vary significantly over stream reaches or seasons.
+Several methods of modeling the in-stream occurrence, fate, and transport of fecal bacteria appear in the literature.
+They are often differentiated by the scales at which they are conceptualized, or applied (e.g. pedon scale, hillslope scale, or watershed scale) [2].
+Microscopic processes of bacteria dynamics, fate and transport govern in-stream bacterial concentrations, but policy makers must concern themselves with the stream and watershed scales at which Integrated Water Resource Plans (IWRP) and BMPs are implemented.
+Models based on equations governing microscopic processes are challenging to extend to a policy-practicable scale due to complex interactions.
 Consequently, a model characterizing conditions in a stream reach based on microscopic processes can be conceptualized as the amalgamation of a great many microscopic models, one for each variation in microscopic conditions along the reach.
 The ensemble behavior of these models can typically be characterized using statistical distributions, motivating statistically-based modeling directly at the policy-practicable scale.